PowerAuth Networking SDK for Apple platforms

 Open Source Code

-The code of the library is open source and you can freely browse it in our GitHub at https://github.com/wultra/networking-apple
+The library is open source, and you can freely browse it on GitHub at https://github.com/wultra/networking-apple

 Initialization and Configuration

-Everything you need is packed inside the single WPNNetworkingService class that provides all the necessary APIs for your networking.
+Everything you need is packed into the single WPNNetworkingService class, which provides all the networking APIs you need.

-To successfully create an instance of the service, you need only 2 things:
+To successfully create an instance of the service, you need only two things:

-You can create as many instances of the class as you need for your usage.
+You can create as many instances of the class as you need for your use case.

 Example: